Antimatter543/antimatter543.github.io/_posts/obsidian_copies/2023-05-26-consciousness-is-computable.md

 ---

+##### Author's Notes
 Note that this is unsolved, with a major proponent against this being Penrose.
 However, I agree with [Demis' viewpoint](https://www.youtube.com/watch?v=Gfr50f6ZBvo&t=1941s) that it is in fact computable.
+There are many arguments you could try to make as for/against, but I'm going to present a simple idea that may convince you.
+It might sound stupidly simple, and the first time I heard it I thought so too and wasn't sure about how rigorous this was, but I guess it's grown on me over time.
+There are different routes you can go to try and argue for the computability of the mind, but I'll go with something [Church-Turing thesis](https://en.wikipedia.org/wiki/Church%E2%80%93Turing_thesis)-esque.
+Enjoy!

 ## Turing Completeness